ChaimaGhribi/OpenStack-Juno-Installation/OpenStack-Juno-Installation.rst

 Configure Controller node
 -------------------------

-The controller node has one Network Interface: eth0 is internal (used for connectivity for OpenStack nodes).
+The controller node has one Network Interface: eth0.

 * Change to super user mode::